Denis Burke (Australian politician): Fall, second coming, final fall and new beginnings

 He was almost immediately faced with readying the CLP for an election that was called four months later.
 The CLP was roundly defeated, falling to only four seats in the 25-member legislature.
 In the most shocking result of all, Burke lost his own seat to ALP challenger James Burke (no relation).
 There was virtually no hint that Burke was in any danger, as it is almost unheard of for a major-party leader at any level in Australia to be defeated in his own seat.
 Indeed, it had happened only one other time in the Territory's history, when Goff Letts was ousted in his own seat in 1977 despite being Majority Leader (the equivalent of Chief Minister at the time).

 Additionally, Labor had never come close to winning any seat in Palmerston in the Assembly's history.
 Robertson Barracks, long a solid base of Army support for the CLP and particularly for Burke, had been redistributed out of the electorate.
 Even with the loss of the barracks, Burke still held Brennan with a seemingly insurmountable majority of 19 percent, making it the CLP's safest seat.
 However, James Burke rolled him on a 20-point swing, which came as a shock even to Labor.
 Burke had promised to resign if he failed to win the election, but his unseating forced the CLP to immediately replace him with Carney.
-From 2007-11, Burke worked in the United Arab Emirates as a high level Advisor to the Abu Dhabi Government.
+From 2007 to 2011, Burke worked in the United Arab Emirates as a high level Advisor to the Abu Dhabi Government.

 Family

 He is married with two children, Sam Burke (a former prosecutor with the Department of Public Prosecutions and now Ministerial Advisor to the Northern Territory Attorney General) and Tom Burke (lawyer at global law firm Linklaters and based in Moscow).
 He also has two daughters from his first marriage, Lisa and Angela.
 His second wife, Annette, was elected Mayor of Palmerston in 1998 and resigned in 2007 after winning consecutive elections.
 The Burkes returned to the Northern Territory in 2012 and reside in Darwin.

+Sam Burke is married to Lia Finocchiaro who is the Leader of the Country Liberal Party and the Leader of the Opposition since 2020.